bmmpxf/QGIS-Documentation/source/docs/training_manual/vector_classification/classification.rst

 * Click the :guilabel:`Add rule` button: |mActionSignPlus|.
 * A new dialog then appears.
 * Click the ellipsis :guilabel:`...` button next to the :guilabel:`Filter` text area.
-* Using the query builder that appears, enter the criterion :kbd:`"landuse" = 'residential' AND "name" != ' |majorUrbanName| '` ,
+* Using the query builder that appears, enter the criterion:

+    "landuse" = 'residential' AND "name" != ' |majorUrbanName| '

-  click :guilabel:`Ok` and choose a pale blue-grey for it and remove the border:
+* Click :guilabel:`OK` and choose a pale blue-grey for it and remove the border:

 .. image:: /static/training_manual/classification/query_builder_example.png